federicoviceconti/federicoviceconti/README.md

 ### 🧑‍💻 Hi there, I'm Federico!

-I'm living in a little city in the south of Italy and working in Rome 🇮🇹.
+I'm coming from a little city in the south of Italy and now I'm working in Rome 🇮🇹.

 I love Android mobile development.